pokeclicker/pokeclicker-wiki/data/Berries/Cheri.md

 | [[File:Rindo.png\|32px]] [[Berries/Rindo]]    | [[File:Aguav.png\|32px]] [[Berries/Aguav]] |

 ### Acquisition
-Cheri Berries can be obtained from the following dungeons.
+Cheri Berries can drop from any route and can also be obtained from the following dungeons.

 | Location	                        | Tier	    | Requirement   |
 | :---:                             | :---:     | :---:         |